 Officials charged with enforcing this federal law sought a balance, and for decades created working partnerships that met the goal of the law, but accommodated new infrastructure projects, oil wells and mines, windmills and power lines.
 With the help of birders, industry developed best practices that gave them a clear path forward to meeting the requirements of the law without stopping developments that might cause an “incidental” death of an occasional migratory bird.

 Then in 2017, a new administration arrived in Washington DC and re-interpreted the Migratory Bird Treaty Act to limit its application to only the willful killing of birds.
-Although the law had spurred responsible behavior by both public and private parties, now enforcement exempts those activities which have a serious, but “unintended” impact on birds.
+Although the law had spurred responsible behavior by both public and private parties, the Trump administration decided to overlook actions which have a serious, but “unintended” impact on birds.
 This includes the destruction of nesting sites and breeding grounds, the operation of open pools of oil or toxic liquids that attract birds, and the construction of facilities that kill birds in flight.

 Those who used the law for conservation, worked under it to avoid litigation, and interpreted it for the benefit of birds were aghast to see the MBTA tool taken away.
 In response, 17 former officials–who had worked for both Republican and Democratic administrations–wrote a letter to the Secretary of the Interior voicing their concern that decades of earnest effort and achievement were being discarded.
 “Your new interpretation needlessly undermines a history of great progress, undermines the effectiveness of migratory bird treaties, and diminishes US leadership”